 The relationship began with James and James storing and fulfilling the UK edition of Cards Against Humanity from its Northampton headquarters.
 It quickly expanded however, as Exploding Kittens – a Blackbox and Kickstarter-backed card game – exploded in popularity.
 It secured $8.9 million in funding, becoming the most-funded crowdfunding campaign ever.

 Coping with peaks and troughs in demand

-James and James dispatched thousands of boxes of Exploding Kittens to European backers on time, and has gone on to provide Kickstarter fulfillment to Cards Against Humanity’s ever-expanding product range and six further Blackbox-backed brands.
+James and James dispatched thousands of boxes of Exploding Kittens to European backers on time, and has gone on to provide Kickstarter fulfilment to Cards Against Humanity’s ever-expanding product range and six further Blackbox-backed brands.

-Crowdfunding fulfillment can be a challenge, with ongoing campaigns – plus Cards Against Humanity’s legendary Black Friday anti-deals – leading to surges in sales.
+Crowdfunding fulfilment can be a challenge, with ongoing campaigns – plus Cards Against Humanity’s legendary Black Friday anti-deals – leading to surges in sales.
 But James and James has been able to scale rapidly to match demand.

 It all began in 2010, when James Hyde and James Strachan couldn’t find a modern shipping service for the eCommerce business they ran.
 Faced with messy warehouses based on out-dated systems, they decided to build their own.
 We’ve not stood still since, helping hundreds of online brands scale up – and scaling with them.